joniesco/OOP-First-Challenge/Readme.md

 EX_1:
 Inner Class Node_info implements node_info:
-This inner class represents a node_data which is a vertex in a weighted  graph that contains few fields: key, info and tag.
+This inner class represents a node_info which is a vertex in a weighted  graph that contains few fields: key, info and tag.
 Each node can have  vertices “neighbors” which means there are weighted edges(a unergative weight) that connect it to each one of these vertices .
 The fields of this class are:
 -Count (static int): A variable which help us to make sure each node has a unique key.